- Startup

 Typically, the third-party application will be calling a user-defined API.

-To execute a Flow without leaving the Etlworks Integrator, you will need to create another Flow as a sender, as explained in this article.
+To execute a Flow without leaving Etlworks, you will need to create another Flow as a sender, as explained in this article.

 Read how to call user-defined PULL API endpoint from the Etlworks Explorer.